SongAndMelody/babamodmanager/README.md

 ## Usage - Developers

 The mod manager is intended to be backwards-compatible with any mod, even those that are just singletons and the like.
-However, you can add some extra flair to your mod for a little bit of tweaking.
+However, you can add some extra flair to your mod for the cost of a little bit of tweaking.

 Set up your mod like so in the file system: